ScottLogic/blog/_posts/2025-02-14-tiny-computer-big-headache.md

 ### Toolchain Setup for `no_std` on the Pi Pico
 To compile Rust for the Raspberry Pi Pico, we need a toolchain that supports **`no_std`** and targets the RP2040’s **ARM Cortex-M0+** architecture.

-The first step is to setup rust to build for the hardware.
+The first step is to set up Rust to build for the hardware.
 Since the RP2040 is an ARM-based microcontroller, we need the appropriate Rust target:

 ~~~sh
      rustup target add thumbv6m-none-eabi